Exploring the Rich Heritage of China through the Artifacts in Creation of the Gods

 11 Yue

-Yin Shou has two scenes that he holds an axe-like weapon called “Yue (钺)”.
+Yin Shou has two scenes that he holds an axe-like called “Yue (钺)”.
 One scene depicts his campaign against Jizhou using a bronze Yue while another scene during his coronation ceremony shows him holding a jade Yue.

 Exploring the Rich Heritage of China through the Artifacts in Creation of the Gods-24